COCDA stands for Central Oklahoma Choral Director's Association. This organization is made up of choral

 treble group performs four pieces of the director's choice (three of which are from the OCDA Treble Chorus Rep list).

-COCDA is in it's third year of having an auditioned high school choir.
+COCDA is in it's fourth year of having an auditioned high school choir.
 Students in grades 10, 11 and 12 audition using two of the four OkMEA All-State

 audition pieces.
 The number of students accepted depends on how many audition.
 The officers work to make sure the choir has a balanced number of students per section.